keboola/developers-docs/extend/component/tutorial/debugging.md

 ![Screenshot -- Image Results](/extend/component/tutorial/debug-4.png)

 ## Summary
+You can find more information about [running components](/extend/component/running/) in the corresponding part of the [documentation](/extend/component/running/).
 This concludes our development tutorial which showed the most important aspects of creating components for KBC.
 Our platform offers a lot more features, so we encourage you to read more in our documentation: